 It’s quite natural for a woman to have experienced orgasms many times before, only to go through periods of time where orgasms are less frequent or absent.

 Difficulty reaching an orgasm can be a result of several things.
-Common causes may include:

-- medicines (such as antidepressants)
+- medicines (such as antidepressants and antipsychotic medicines)

 - worries or fears about having sex